RaiMan/sikulix2tigervnc/README.md

 # Sikulix2tigervnc
-special setup of OpenCV to be used in SikuliX2
+special setup of TigerVNC to be used in SikuliX2